 BHP Billiton isn’t the only mining company in Port Hedland.
 Rio Tinto is there also, offering a contrasting photo opportunity even through the bus window:

 While not a popular tourist destination, there is more to the town.
 We were welcomed with a craft market open on the six days this year that cruise ships are in port.
 There is a visitor’s centre offering both information and souvenirs, plus the Dalgety House Museum.

 More about Port Hedland

 - The Karriyarra people are the aboriginal tribe from the area.

 - A Royal Flying Doctor Service has been based in Port Hedland since 1935.
-Aviation is a way of life for medical, mail, and mine workers who frequently fly in and fly out for their respective jobs.
+Aviation is a way of life for medical, postal, and mine workers who frequently fly in and fly out for their respective jobs.

 - BHP Billiton Iron Ore does not offer public tours on days cruise ships are in port.
 The ship’s excursion was excellent and narrated by a knowledgeable, personable, and friendly local guide.
-Other tours offered on Radiance of the Seas included a historical tour, a beach tour, and FIFO mining experience.
+Other tours offered on by the cruise line included a historical tour, a beach tour, and FIFO mining experience.

 Port Hedland is the fifth port as we sail from Sydney to Perth around the top of Australia on the Radiance of the Seas.
 She is a midsized ship in the Royal Caribbean fleet, and the favourite of many people we met onboard.
 We visited Bali (Indonesia) just prior to Port Hedlands, and from here we went to Geraldton, Australia.
 We love cruising and share our best cruising tips here.

 Have you been to Port Hedland?
 Have you seen iron ore before?